Housing Act 1988: Contents

-The Housing Act 1988 dramatically changed three main areas of English property law in particular, namely: Rent regulation, Succession and Security of tenure.
+The Housing Act 1988 dramatically changed three main areas of English property law in particular, namely: rent regulation, succession and security of tenure.
 The Housing Act 1988 significantly reduced rent regulation, giving landlords the opportunity to charge whatever they liked for a property (something that is still the case today, despite growing calls from some for the return of rent controls of some description).
 The change also meant that the only party with the right to challenge the prices set by landlords are their tenants.
 There are only certain circumstances in which tenants may challenge the rent, which are during the first six months of an assured shorthold tenancy or upon service of a notice to increase rent, which can be used by landlords on an annual basis to raise the rent after the fixed term has come to an end.

-Tenants who believe their rent is higher than the current market value can, in the first six months of an assured shorthold tenancy, refer their case to a Rent Assessment Panel (an independent decision-making body sometimes known as a Rent Assessment Committee or Rent Assessment Tribunal) for review.
-Most tenants, however, are unlikely to take this step in light of the powers you have, as a landlord, to end the tenancy in accordance with Section 21 of the Housing Act 1988.
+Tenants who believe their rent is higher than the current market value can, in the first six months of an assured shorthold tenancy, refer their case to a rent assessment panel (an independent decision-making body sometimes known as a rent assessment committee or rent assessment tribunal) for review.
+Most tenants, however, are unlikely to take this step in light of the power of the landlord to end the tenancy in accordance with section 21 of the Housing Act 1988.
 What’s more, landlords now have the ability to increase rents without using the notice procedure, opting instead to do so via a ‘renewal’ tenancy agreement.
 The changes to rent regulation mean that tenants’ rights to challenge landlords over rent – outlined above – have less sway over landlords and are, as a result, used less frequently.
 The amendments made as part of the Housing Act, and the rebalancing of power this caused, are one of the major reasons rental prices have grown so rapidly since the late 1980s.

 As a result of the Housing Act 1988, the rules regarding succession became similar to those under the Rent Act, whereby only a spouse can inherit rental rights.
 The changes to the succession laws directly impact very few landlords – mostly because assured tenancies, which state that only a spouse can inherit rental rights, are uncommon in the private rental sector.
 Under assured shorthold tenancies, which also came into force in the late 1980s and now make up most tenancies in the private rental sector, there are no rights of succession.
 In other words, if the tenant dies, the spouse or other beneficiary has no right to remain in the property.
-With this type of tenancy, succession rights have become irrelevant precisely because the landlord now has the power to serve a Section 21 notice to evict the tenant through the courts.
+With this type of tenancy, succession rights have become irrelevant precisely because the landlord now has the power to serve a section 21 notice to evict the tenant through the courts.